terra-money/docs/docs/Concepts/Fees.md

 # Fees on Terra

 On the Terra network, all transactions incur a gas fee.
-Transactions invloving stablecoins incur additional fees depending on the type of transaction being made.
+Transactions involving stablecoins incur additional fees depending on the type of transaction being made.
 The following table explains which extra fee is added to the different types of stablecoin transactions:

 |                                                                        | [Gas](#gas) | [Tobin](#tobin-tax) | [Spread](#spread-fee) | [Stability](#stability-fee) |
 |------------------------------------------------------------------------|-------------|---------------------|-----------------------|-----------------------------|